nextcloud/documentation/admin_manual/installation/source_installation.rst

 A snap is a zip file containing an application together with its dependencies, and a description of how it should safely be run on your system, especially the different ways it should talk to other software.
-Most importantly snaps are designed to be secure, sandboxed, containerised applications isolated from the underlying system and from other applications.
+Most importantly snaps are designed to be secure, sandboxed, containerized applications isolated from the underlying system and from other applications.

 To install the Nextcloud Snap Package, run the following command in a terminal::